estatico/scala-newtype/README.md

 ### Automatically Deriving Instances

-In some cases, you want may want to automatically derive type class instances for all newtypes.
+In some cases, you may want to automatically derive type class instances for all newtypes.
 You can take advantage of the `Coercible` type class to achieve that.